Bhmerir/streamlined-employee-tracker/README.md

 `npm i`

 Then, execute the `'schema.sql'` file which is inside of the `'db'` folder, in your mySql environment.
 This file is resposible to create the database and the related tables.
-In case you are interested to see some example data in each table, you can execute the file of `'seeds.sql'` too.
+In case you are interested to see some sample data in each table, you can execute the file of `'seeds.sql'` too.
 Otherwise you can use the program to add your desired data.

 <br>